-apprenticeship with a suitable employer. □ An initial assessment in Maths and English to ensure you are on the right level of apprenticeship and to identify any numeracy or literacy needs. □ The identification of any additional support requirements for those apprentices with disabilities and/or learning difficulties. □ An initial Health and Safety Risk Assessment will be conducted on your employer before you start your apprenticeship to ensure that you are being placed within a healthy and safe environment. □ Issue of a contract and/or a Commitment Statement, signed by all parties, which sets out the roles and responsibilities on all sides for the apprenticeship programme.
-At the start of the apprenticeship □ You will be allocated a Learning Coach who will support you throughout your apprenticeship journey. □ An induction onto the apprenticeship programme. □ The issue of an Individual Learning Plan (ILP) and Commitment Statement that sets out the requirements of the apprenticeship, including a training and assessment plan which identifies the time spent at work in 'on-the-job' training and time spent away from work in 'off-the-job' training. the apprenticeship, including a training and assessment plan which identifies the time spent at work in 'onthe apprenticeship, including a training and assessment plan which identifies the time spent at work in 'on-the-job' training and time spent away from work in 'off-the-job' training.
+- □ Advice and guidance on the right apprenticeship for you, and support in helping you to secure an apprenticeship with a suitable employer. - □ An initial assessment in Maths and English to ensure you are on the right level of apprenticeship and to identify any numeracy or literacy needs. - □ The identification of any additional support requirements for those apprentices with disabilities and/or learning difficulties. - □ An initial Health and Safety Risk Assessment will be conducted on your employer before you start your apprenticeship to ensure that you are being placed within a healthy and safe environment. - □ Issue of a contract and/or a Training Plan, signed by all parties, which sets out the roles and responsibilities on all sides for the apprenticeship programme.

+At the start of the apprenticeship

+- □ You will be allocated a Learning Coach who will support you throughout your apprenticeship journey. - $\hfill\square$ An induction onto the apprenticeship programme. - □ The issue of an Individual Learning Plan (ILP) and/or Training Plan that sets out the requirements of the apprenticeship, including a training and assessment plan which identifies the time spent at work in 'on-the-job' training and time spent away from work in 'off-the-job' training.